chochbe1/CLIF-eligibility-for-mobilization/README.md

 ## Objective

 The primary objective of this project is to determine the windows of opportunity for safely mobilizing patients on ventilators within the first 72 hours of first intubation, during business hours (8am-5pm).
-The analysis is guided by two established criteria sets, *Patel et al.* and *TEAM Study*, as well as a consensus criteria approach, which includes Green, Yellow, and Red safety flags.
+The analysis is guided by three established criteria sets, *Patel et al.*, and  *TEAM Study*, as well as a consensus criteria approach, which includes Green, Yellow, and Red safety flags.

 ## Required CLIF tables and fields